New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 What does Martin Lewis think of equity release?

-Martin Lewis, founder of MoneySavingExpert.com, believes that equity release can be suitable for some people and is an option to consider in specific situations.
+Martin Lewis, founder of MoneySavingExpert.com, believes that equity release can be suitable for some individuals and is an option worth considering in specific situations.

 He recommends getting professional advice before entering into an equity release agreement and advises those looking to access funds from their homes to explore other options, such as downsizing, first.

-He thinks taking out an equity release plan should not be taken lightly and urges people to weigh the pros and cons carefully before deciding.
+He thinks that taking out an equity release plan should not be taken lightly and urges people to weigh the pros and cons carefully before making a decision.

 Equity release is a type of financial product that enables retired people to access money from their homes without selling it or moving out.
-This is typically done through a loan secured against the home or through the sale of a proportion of the equity in the property.
+This is typically done through a loan secured against the house or by selling a proportion of the property’s equity.

-Sometimes, a lifetime mortgage will be taken out, allowing homeowners to take out a loan that accrues interest over time and repay it when they pass away or move into long-term care.
+Sometimes, a lifetime mortgage is taken out, allowing homeowners to borrow money that accrues interest over time and repay it when they pass away or move into long-term care.

 Alternatively, an equity release plan may involve making regular payments to reduce the debt while retaining home ownership.